-Our events are shaped for ages 10 to 90+.
+Our public events are primarily shaped for ages 10 to 90+.

-Our Wednesday evening tellings at the Civic Museum are from 7:00 to 8:30, rather late for little ones.
+Our Wednesday evening tellings, Tales From the Hill, at the Civic Museum or virtual on Zoom, are from 7:00 to 8:30, relatively late for little ones.

 Some of us do tell to younger audiences at other times.
 We love to shape our stories accordingly.
 See our profiles.